When Is the Best Time

 Parking and Trailhead: The White Horse Hill Campground Google Maps

-This spectacular hike always towards Mount Aoraki takes a good 3 hours return to properly enjoy it.
+This spectacular hike towards Mount Aoraki takes a good 3 hours to return to enjoy properly.
 It’s a flat 10 km hike.
-There are awe-inspiring views and landscapes on this trail to Hooker Lake and Glacier.
+This trail to Hooker Lake and Glacier has awe-inspiring views and landscapes.
 It’s an easy walk, therefore, more trafficked but utterly worth doing.
 The walk passes almost the Alpine Memorial before you come to Mueller Glacier Outlook and the first of three swing bridges.
-If you are not able to walk the entire trail hike at least to the first swing bridge which takes 15 minutes and another 15 to the second.
-The trail ends at the Hooker Lake and Glacier with unforgettable views of the famous Mount Cook.
+If you are not able to walk the entire trail, hike at least to the first swing bridge, which takes 15 minutes and another 15 to the second.
+The route ends at Hooker Lake and Glacier, with unforgettable views of the famous Mount Cook.
+(Map of our track by Locus Map) or bookmark the link for your trip Locus Map Hooker Valley Track - one way with picnic spots.) - Sealy Tarns Track - Sunset Spot

-Parking and Trailhead: The White Horse Hill Campground
+Parking and Trailhead: The White Horse Hill Campground Hiking Map by Locus Map to Sealy Tarns, which continues to Mueller Hut

-It’s almost halfway to Mueller Hut and takes 3-4 hours return.
-An elevation gain of 600 m climbing up to the picnic area and trail end.
-You get rewarded with jaw-dropping views to Mount Cook the higher you get.
+Famous for magnificent sunsets during summer.
+It’s a steep leg burner trail with endless steps to protect the path from destruction during poor weather.
+It’s almost halfway to Mueller Hut and takes 3-4 hours to return.
+An elevation gain of 600 m climbs up to the picnic area and trail end.
+You get rewarded with jaw-dropping views of Mount Cook the higher you get.
 At the end of the track is a huge picnic table.
 Google Maps Location of the Sealy Tarns Viewpoint.

 - Governors Bush